anshuln2/oml_1/README.md

 ```

 You might have to install deepspeed from source and pass DS_CPU_ADAM=1 while setting it up if the installation from the requirements.txt does not work

+### Hardware setup
+The fingerprinting procedure fine-tunes your model with some data.
+In order to compute the memory needed, this [HF space](https://huggingface.co/spaces/hf-accelerate/model-memory-usage) can help.

 ## Repo organization
 For the most basic tasks, you need